-Starting from an initial solution x, the method systematically explores a subset $\mathcal{V}(x)$ of the neighborhood $\mathcal{N}(x)$ and selects the best admissible movement m, so that the application of m in the current solution x (denoted by $x \oplus m$) produces the new current solution $x' \in \mathcal{V}(x)$.
+Starting from an initial solution x, the method systematically explores the neighborhood $\mathcal{N}(x)$ and selects the best admissible movement m, so that the application of m in the current solution x (denoted by $x \oplus m$) produces the new current solution $x' \in \mathcal{N}(x)$.
 Movements that deteriorate the cost function are also permitted.
-Thus, to try to avoid cycling, a mechanism called short-term memory is employed.
-The objective of short-term memory is to try to forbid movements toward already visited solutions, which is usually achieved by the prohibition of undoing the last performed movements.
+Thus, to try to avoid cycling, a mechanism called short term memory is employed.
+The objective of short term memory is to try to forbid movements toward already visited solutions, which is usually achieved by the prohibition of the last performed movements.
 These movements are stored in a tabu list and remain forbidden (with tabu status), for a given number of iterations, called tabu tenure.
-Since this strategy can be too restrictive, so as not to disregard high-quality solutions, movements with tabu status can be accepted if the new solution produced satisfies an aspiration criterion.
-Intensification and diversification procedures can also be used.
-These procedures, respectively, aim to investigate promising regions of the search space in depth and to ensure that no region of the search space remains neglected.
+Since this strategy can be too restrictive, so as not to disregard high quality solutions, movements with tabu status can be accepted if the new solution produced satisfies an aspiration criterion.
+Also, intensification and diversification procedures can be used.
+These procedures, respectively, aim to deeply investigate promising regions of the search space and to ensure that no region of the search space remains neglected.
 Following is a description of the constructive algorithm and the customized TS implementation proposed in this paper.